smonsays/autofsdp/README.md

 # autofsdp

-`autofsdp` is a utility to easily add Fully-Sharded Data Parallelism (FSDP) with minimal code changes in jax.
+`autofsdp` is a utility to add Fully-Sharded Data Parallelism (FSDP) with minimal code changes in jax.

 ## Installation